EMBL-Design-Language/Information-Architecture/website-url-structure.md

 # Information Architecture: URL Structures
 ##### Part of the EMBL Design Language

-While the major facets may in some case be directly accesable by domain URLs (that is: all Cambrige-specific information can be portaled via www.ebi.ac.uk, or a specific training event might have micro-site domain), all EMBL.org url partterns are as follows:
+While the major facets may in some case be directly accesable by domain URLs (that is: all Cambrige-specific information can be portaled via www.ebi.ac.uk, or a specific training event might have micro-site domain), all EMBL.org url patterns are as follows:

 ## EMBL.org Patterns for website URL paths

 - EMBL.org: portal to all EMBL content
-- EMBL.org/`%facet%`/`%optional_facet_2%`/: immediately following the URL [is one of the facets](https://github.com/EMBL-Design-Language/Information-Architecture/blob/master/facets.md); that is:
+- EMBL.org/`%facet%`/`%optional_facet_2%`/: [facets](https://github.com/EMBL-Design-Language/Information-Architecture/blob/master/facets.md) are appended immediately after the domain; that is:
     - `EMBL.org/people`: people directory
     - `EMBL.org/hamburg`: all Hamburg-specific information
       - `EMBL.org/hamburg/about`: About the hamburg site
     - `EMBL.org/research`: all research information

-These URLs are shortcuts for facet query paramaters:
+These URLs are shortcuts for facet query parameters:
 1. Who
    - people: `?facet=people`
 1. Mission